Table of Contents

 You want to flip a house, but you don’t have enough money for a down payment — and your credit isn’t where it needs to be for a personal loan.
 Or, maybe you’re a small business owner who wants to own a piece of commercial real estate.
-People who are investing in real estate beyond their primary residence may consider a hard money loan as an option, especially if a traditional mortgage isn’t.
+People who are investing in real estate beyond their primary residence may consider a hard money loan as an option, especially if a traditional mortgage isn’t available.

-A hard money loan is a short-term loan commonly used by investors, such as house flippers or developers who renovate properties to sell.
+A hard money loan is a short-term loan commonly used by investors, such as house flippers or developers, who renovate properties to sell.
 The loan typically uses the property as collateral.
 Hard money loans are usually funded by private lenders, individuals, or investor groups, rather than banks.

 Key Points